adasprilla/TouchPad-Gestures/README.md

     libinput-gestures-setup status

-### RELOAD CONFIGURATION

-Type the following anytime to reload your configuration file:
+You can restart the app or reload the configuration file with:

     libinput-gestures-setup restart